Website Usability & UX Design

 - Base design choices on empirical measurements.
 Don't make design decisions based on informal user feedback.
 Develop specific metrics to measure usability and let that information inform design decisions.

-There are a lot of resources on usability.
+There are a lot of resources on usability and user experience.
 We've collected the best.

-These articles are perfect for beginners who want to learn the basics of making your websites easy to use:
+These articles are perfect for beginners who want to learn the basics of making your websites easy and enjoyable to use:

 - Usability 101: Introduction to Usability: a quick beginner's guide to the basics of usability by famous usability expert Jakob Nielsen.